brainsciencecenter/crm/deployment-manager/zfs/README.md

 This directory contains tools for preparing a zfs fileserver for a user project.

 ## Setup
-Before using these scripts, you will need to perform the following prerequisite steps if a user project has not had a slurm-gcp cluster previously.
+Before using these scripts, you will need to perform the following prerequisite steps if a user project has not user deployment manager previously.

 1. Enable the deployment manager API on the user project
 ```